gered/views.reagent/examples/todomvc/README.md

 if you want to try out using HoneySQL instead of SQL with views.
 But this example app does not use it so it's not required.

-Once these libraries are install, you can simply build the ClojureScript:
+Once these libraries are installed, you can simply build the ClojureScript:

     $ lein cljsbuild once